Quintor/quindy/README.md

 [indy-sdk](https://github.com/hyperledger/indy-sdk), for Java specifically to the [Java wrapper](https://github.com/hyperledger/indy-sdk/tree/master/wrappers/java) that indy-sdk provides

+## Pre-requisites

+The tests use a base image, which you can build locally with `docker build -t studybits/base-image:local -f ci/base-image.dockefile ci/`

 ## Running in docker
 In order to test, run: `TEST_POOL_IP=127.0.0.1 docker-compose up --build --force-recreate --exit-code-from wrapper pool wrapper`